 Today, I’ve paired these yuca fries with a cilantro lime mayonnaise that’s ah-ma-zing, starting with my Homemade Mayonnaise recipe.
 I think you’ll definitely be double dipping into that.

 So give yuca a whirl.
 You can hop on a plane to Latin America (my preference), or you can make these yuca fries at home.
 But either way, I think you’ll soon be loving this tasty root vegetable.

 Yuca Fries (Cassava Fries)

 These baked yuca fries are golden and crispy on the outside and soft on the inside.
-A tasty and healthier way to make yuca fries!
+A tasty and healthier way to make yuca fries, rather than frying.